 Once you’ve made your changes, simply save the text file.

 Import the Yoast SEO Export file

-Now, on the site you want to apply these settings to, go to the Yoast SEO Import page (Yoast SEO → Tools → Import and Export, the first tab), select your new zip file and click Import settings.
+Now, on the site you want to apply these settings to, go to the Yoast SEO Import page (Yoast SEO → Tools → Import and Export, the first tab), open your new text file, copy its contents, paste it in the field and click Import settings.
 That’s it.
 Nothing more to it, you’ve easily applied all your default settings to your new site.